fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 ```

 ### -StopDurationInSeconds
-The duration, measured in seconds, to keep the target node stopped after the operation to stop is complete.
-After this duration passes, the node will automatically start.
-The minimum value is 600, the maximum is 14400.
-This parameter only applies if the *Stop* parameter is specified.
+Specifies the duration, in seconds, to keep a stopped node stopped after the operation to stop is completed.
+After this time, the node automatically starts.

+The minimum value is 600.
+The maximum value is 14400.

+You must specify the *Stop* parameter in order to specify a stop duration.

 ```yaml
 Type: Int32